fedonman/afdemp-3rd-coding-bootcamp-csharp/02_ObjectOriented/Exercises.md

 Implement a University class containing university's info, a list of Courses and a list of its Students.
 Courses have name and ECTS.
 Students have name and age.
 A Student registers up to 5 courses.
 1. Create the classes and their properties.
 2. Create a method that registers student to course
-3. Create a method that marks a course as completed and stores user’s grade
+3. Create a method that marks a course as completed and stores userâ€™s grade
-4. Create a method that calculates user’s median grade.
+4. Create a method that calculates userâ€™s median grade.
 Use ECTS as weights.
 Ie. like M = (M1*E1 + M2*E2 + M3*E3) / (E1 + E2 + E3)
 5. Create a method that returns the best and worst student of a course.